 Dave West was added to the "Gay Urban Cowboys" website in 2007!

 Only four days after Dave's demise, there was an S.V.A. officials' meeting pre-scheduled with U.S. Congressmember Carolyn Maloney.
 This meeting included the induction of S.V.A. officers for the new year.
 Dave was a confirmed and enthusiastic planned attendee.
 He's been there before.
 The Congressmember also knows Dave from S.V.A. meetings and the Gay pride parades.
-Although the S.V.A. considered requesting a postponement, Williamson, who arranged the meeting, pronounced "That is definitely not what Dave would have wanted".
+Although the S.V.A. considered requesting a postponement, Willson, who arranged the meeting, pronounced "That is definitely not what Dave would have wanted".
 Instead, besides S.V.A. officers Williamson, Bert Coffman and Leigh McManus, they had Dave's mother Mitzi LaManna join them.
 Congressmember Carolyn and her staff, particularly Minna Elias and Juanita Reyes, were visibly impressed and touched by this surprise and lovely gesture.

 U.S. Senator Charles Schumer's impressive letter was